-From your network settings, enter the advanced settings window then click on the DNS settings option.
-In the next window, change the IPv4 DNS Settings from Automatic to Manual.
+Enter the advanced settings window from your network settings, then click on the DNS settings option.
+Change the IPv4 DNS Settings in the next window from Automatic to Manual.
 This will take you to a screen where you can enter a new Primary DNS.
 Change the numbers on this screen to 220.127.116.11 and confirm the change.
 You will be taken to another screen to set the Secondary DNS.
 Set the numbers in the boxes to either 18.104.22.168 or 22.214.171.124 and confirm.
 You may need to switch between the two Secondary DNS options a few times to get a good connection to the server you want.

-Like with the Xbox version of the game, you will essentially need to trick your Switch into connecting to the server for you.
+Like with the game’s Xbox version, you will need to trick your Switch into connecting to the server for you.
 First, open up Minecraft and log out of your Microsoft account.
 Once you have logged out, close the game and open your Switch’s connection settings.
 Choose the WiFi network you want to use to connect to the server and click on the Change Settings option.

 After Minecraft is loaded on your Switch, go ahead and log back into your Microsoft account.
-Once you are logged in, you can open up Multiplayer and head over to the Server List.
-Click on any server that is available; which one you choose will not matter.
+Once logged in, you can open up Multiplayer and head over to the Server List.
+Click on any available server; which one you choose will not matter.

 Instead of connecting directly to the server you chose, you will be given a new menu listing a lot of server options.
-Click on the top option saying Connect to a Server, and you will now be able to add the IP address and port number of the server you want to connect to.
-We recommend also enabling the Add to server list option so that you won’t have to type this information in every time you want to join.
+Click on the top option saying Connect to a Server, and you can now add the IP address and port number of the server you want to connect to.
+We recommend also enabling the Add to Server list option so that you won’t have to type this information in every time you want to join.

 This process is known to be picky.
 You may have to switch the Secondary DNS numbers around, log in and out of your Microsoft account, or try clicking on some of the other server options first before you can finally connect.

 After you have set up Phantom on your PC, you can now connect to the server with your PlayStation.
-Just open up Minecraft, go to the Friends tab, and scroll all the way to the bottom of the list.
+Just open Minecraft, go to the Friends tab, and scroll to the bottom of the list.
 You should see a LAN Game called Remote Server.
 Click on the LAN Game to join the server you want to play on.

 Setting up your server for crossplay

 To allow anyone to join your server, regardless of version and console, you will need to be able to install a few plugins.
 To be able to install these plugins, you will need to be using a server API that is capable of running them.
 We recommend using the latest version of Paper to run your server.
-Paper is a fork of Spigot (which is itself a fork of Bukkit) that is designed to cut down on server lag, increase performance, and create a stable platform for large communities, while still running all of the plugins available for other Bukkit forks.
-It can also be easily optimized to make your server run as smoothly as possible.
+Paper is a fork of Spigot (a fork of Bukkit) designed to cut down on server lag, increase performance, and create a stable platform for large communities while still running all of the plugins available for other Bukkit forks.
+It can also be easily optimized to make your server run smoothly.

 Geyser and Floodgate

 Geyser and Floodgate will be essential for any server wanting to enable crossplay.
-The plugins allow players on Bedrock to join a Java server and make use of any plugins you might have installed.
-Geyser allows players to connect to the server itself with little setup needed.
-Floodgate handles player authentication to allow more people to join without running into any issues with their Microsoft or Mojang accounts.
+The plugins allow players on Bedrock to join a Java server and use any plugins you might have installed.
+Geyser will enable players to connect to the server itself with little setup needed.
+Floodgate handles player authentication to allow more people to join without issues with their Microsoft or Mojang accounts.

 Setting up Geyser and Floodgate is fairly easy.
 Download the plugins from the GeyserMC website and drop the .jar files into your server’s plugins folder.
 Restart the server to generate the needed configuration files.
 You will need to edit these files slightly so other players can join the server via Bedrock.
-If you aren’t comfortable with editing the config files yourself, Geyser provides an online editor for the configuration files to make it a little easier.
-Just be sure to replace the old config files with the new ones you are downloading.
+If you aren’t comfortable editing the config files, Geyser provides an online editor for the configuration files to make it a little easier.
+Replace the old config files with the new ones you are downloading.

 After you make these changes to the config files, you can restart the server again for the changes to take effect.
 Anyone can now join your server regardless of what console they are playing on.

-Installing ViaVersion is easy; just download each of the plugin .jars, drop them into your server’s plugins folder, and restart the server.
-Like with all plugins, the server will generate new config files for the plugins when it starts back up and you can make any changes you feel are necessary.
+Installing ViaVersion is easy; download each plugin .jars, drop them into your server’s plugins folder, and restart the server.
+Like with all plugins, the server will generate new config files for the plugins when it starts back up, and you can make any changes you feel are necessary.